Description and Brand Names

 US Brand Name

-This medicine was withdrawn from the U.S. market on March 30, 2007, due to a higher chance of heart attack, stroke, and worsening chest pain that can become a heart attack in patients treated with this medicine compared to placebo (sugar pills) .
-On July 27, 2007, this medicine was made available under a restricted access program called treatment IND; however, as of April 2, 2008, this medicine is no longer available under a treatment IND, and is only available for use in emergency situations.
+This medicine was withdrawn from the U.S. market on March 30, 2007, due to an increased risk of heart attack, stroke, and worsening chest pain that can become a heart attack in patients treated with this medicine compared to placebo (sugar pills).
+On July 27, 2007, this medicine was made available under a restricted access program called treatment IND, however, as of April 2, 2008, this medicine is no longer available under a treatment IND, and is only available for use in emergency situations.
 For further information and to see if you qualify for treatment with tegaserod for emergency use, you should consult your doctor.
-Your doctor will then contact FDA's Division for Drug Information about the emergency IND process at email@example.com .
+Your doctor will then contact FDA's Division for Drug Information about the emergency IND process at firstname.lastname@example.org.

 This product is available in the following dosage forms: